tthinh188/MegaMan/README.md

 Movement: Press left arrow button to move left, right arrow button for move right, and up arrow button to jump.

 Shooting: Press and release the spacebar button to shoot.
-The longer the player pressing the spacebar button, the stronger he shoots.
+The longer the player presses the spacebar button, the stronger he shoots.